 Interviewees were first asked to provide their views underlining the difficulties and problems that arise when "you are small and alone".
 This discussion was largely unstructured, with a series of standard probes to guide the discussion.
 At the end of it, respondents were requested to fill in the structured questionnaire, in the presence of the researcher.
 The average length of the interviews was one hour.
 Respondents, were mostly the entrepreneurs themselves or senior executives such as directors and production managers.
 The data analysis techniques employed are descriptive statistics, reliability analysis, and regression analysis.
-All computations were done using the SPSS package (Norusis, 1997).
+All computations were done using the SPSS package (Norusis,1997).
+The questionnaire scale is 0 (not important or not necessary at all) to 5 (extremelly important / necessary).
 The qualitative responses are used to provide context for the statistical results obtained.

-The survey concentrated 50 questionnaires, which is considered a representative sample of small / micro furniture firms in Greece and specially in the area of Attiki (Papadopoulos, 2005).
+The survey concentrated 50 questionnaires, which is considered a representative sample of small / micro furniture firms in Greece and specially in the area of Attiki(Papadopoulos, 2005).
 All firms belong to the Furniture Production value chain.
-They are grouped according to their turnovers, the type of production (custom or mixed), export -oriention and the entrepreneur's mentality (progressive or conservative) according to their openess to cooperations, consulting, scientific company organization and personal view for clustering.
+They are grouped according to their turnovers, the type of production (by order or mixed), export - oriention and the entrepreneur's mentality (progressive or conservative) according to their openess to cooperations, consulting, scientific company organization and personal view for clustering.
+None of the firms is or concinders to be in a cluster.